SHC-ASTRA/rover-Embedded-Lib/README.md

 - **Library files** - Depending on context, either the files generally contained in the library, or the main functional C++ files containing functions and classes.
-- **Project header** - A header file that corresponds specifically to one or more PlatformIO projects.
+- **Project header** - A header file that corresponds to one PlatformIO project.
-- **Project macro** - A macro specific to a single PlatformIO project.
-Ex: `CITADEL`
-- **Library macro** - A macro which enables one or more library/cpp files.
-Ex: `REVMOTOR`

 ### File names